sominsomin/mrt_phase_of_an_if_neuron/README.md

-# Mean return time phase of an integrate-and-fire neuron with spike-triggered adaptation
+# Mean-return-time phase of an integrate-and-fire neuron with spike-triggered adaptation
-Scripts for calculating a mean return time phase for an integrate and fire neuron with spike triggered adaptation.
+Scripts for calculating a mean-return-time phase (isochrones) for an integrate and fire neuron with spike triggered adaptation.
 Scripts relating to my master thesis.

 Code is not mantained and serves more as a reference for anyone interested in the approaches used.